 Psychologically too the self is a process rather than an object: we are at the ocean’s edge, repetitively and compulsively inscribing in the sand a circle of self around us as the tide of being, the here and now, floods in to erase it time and time again.

 We think of ourselves as some kind of bucket containing our thoughts and memories but this model though intuitive has no objective reality.
-Essentially we are our thinking processes here and now, not the sum or history of them but their present moment activity.
+This container or outer wrapper of self is purely imaginary.
+Essentially we are our thinking processes here and now and nothing else.
 What we think about at any one moment we are.
+Thinking about the past or future is a present moment activity.

-Our thoughts are simply what we are; a shifting chaos of identity, gratification, imagination and habit.
+Our thoughts are our existence; a shifting chaos of identity, gratification, imagination and habit.
 What we assume is fixed and solid changes every second we’re alive, usually in ways we’re completely unaware of.